Troy Nehls: 118th Congress

 Nehls in January 2024 indicated that he would not support an immigration bill regarding the Mexico–United States border being negotiated by the Senate and the Biden administration, because the bill would "help Joe Biden's approval rating".
-Nehls further said, "Congress doesn’t have to do anything to secure our southern border and fix it."
+Nehls further said, "Congress doesn't have to do anything to secure our southern border and fix it."

 During the 2024 State of the Union Address, Nehls wore a shirt featuring Donald Trump's mug shot and the words "Never Surrender!"
 He later co-sponsored a bill to rename Dulles International Airport after Trump in April.

 On March 26, 2024, the United States House Committee on Ethics announced Nehls was the subject of an investigation.
 The committee did not specify the focus of the investigation, but Nehls said it was related to his campaign's finances.
 On May 10, 2024, the independent Office of Congressional Ethics reported its findings that probable cause was determined, indicating that Nehls had converted campaign funds for personal use, and recommended further review.

 On the issue of Trump's threatened tariffs, Nehls said, "If Donald Trump says tariffs work, tariffs work.
 Period.
 Because Donald Trump is really never wrong."

 Following a GOP conference meeting with President-elect Trump on November 13, 2024, Nehls enthused to gathered news reporters:

-"So now he’s got a mission statement of his mission and his goals and objective.
+"So now he's got a mission statement of his mission and his goals and objective.
 Whatever that is, we need to embrace it.
 All of it.
 Every single word.
 If Donald Trump says jump three feet high and scratch your head, we all jump three feet high and scratch our heads.
 And that's it.
 He's the greatest thing since sliced bread!"

+On January 22, 2026, during a hearing on former special counsel Jack Smith's investigations into Trump's mishandling of classified documents and role in the January 6 United States Capitol attack, Nehls blamed the attack on United States Capitol Police (USCP) rather than Trump, prompting USCP officer Michael Fanone to respond: "Go fuck yourself."

+In April 2026, days after Donald Trump criticized Pope Leo XIV and shared a meme that depicted himself as Jesus Christ, Nehls compared Trump to the Second Coming of Christ.
+“I believe that Donald Trump is better than sliced bread.
+I think he’s almost the second coming, in my humble opinion,” Nehls said.

+In June 2026, after being asked how he intends to make the case to his constituents that he’s fighting for affordability, Nehls replied “Affordability, what are you talking about?
+Over the Fourth, I'm going to get me a couple of big lobster tails; I'm going to get me some nice rib-eyes.”
+When a reporter followed up by asking “Do you think the 60% of Americans living paycheck to paycheck can afford lobster tails and rib eyes and all of that?”, he replied “Maybe not.
+Maybe the 60% of Americans don't work as hard as I do”.